 Best Hydrating: First Aid Beauty Ultra Repair Cream Intense Hydration

 Eczema and dry skin go hand-in-hand; if you have eczema, your skin is dry, and if you have dry skin, you can be more prone to get eczema.
-Enter this rich and nourishing cream, which has achieved cult-like status for a reason.
-A clinical study showed that it increased skin hydration by a whopping 169% (color us impressed), yet it still absorbs lightning fast.
+Enter this rich and nourishing cream, which has achieved a large following for a reason.
+It drastically increases skin hydration yet still absorbs lightning fast.

 Best Natural: Beurre Extra Shea Butter Eczema Cream

-This 100% naturally derived cream provides some much-needed relief from eczema flare-ups thanks to healing and inflammation-fighting shea butter and calendula oil.
-Plus, the formula is hypoallergenic and fragrance-free, so you can trust it won’t cause any further irritation or itching—even for those with extra sensitive skin.
-It can also be used to treat other skin conditions like dermatitis, psoriasis and rashes.
+This 100% naturally derived cream includes shea butter and calendula oil and provides some much-needed relief from eczema flare-ups.
+Plus, the formula is fragrance-free, so you can trust it won’t cause any further irritation or itching—even for those with extra sensitive skin.
+It can also be used to treat other skin conditions like dermatitis, psoriasis, and rashes.

 Best Multi-Purpose: Avène Cicalfate+ Restorative Protective Cream